neperfepx/neper/doc/exprskeys.rst

 - :data:`cutoff`: the cut-off factor used to compute the ODF, which can be :data:`all` (for no cut-off) or any positive real value (default :data:`5`).

 For a cell, element or elset, :data:`odf` returns the value of the ODF of the tessellation or mesh at the corresponding orientation (and simulation step).

+The :data:`orifield` and :data:`orifieldn` of a mesh is computed over orientation space (provided using :option:`-orispace`) from the values of the (mesh) elsets.
+The mandatory parameter is:

+- :data:`var`: the variable, which must be defined for elsets (i.e., have its files in the simulation directory);

+and the optional parameters are:

+- :data:`theta`: the standard deviation of the kernel (in degrees);
+- :data:`weight`: the weight of an elset, which can be a real value or an expression based on the :ref:`mesh_keys` (for elsets) --  by default, the volumes of the elsets are used.

 .. _rotations_and_orientations: